 What Happened at Camp Lejeune?

-Before explaining your legal options, we want you to understand what happened at Camp Lejeune and how that could entitle you to compensation.
-Camp Lejeune has hosted millions of veterans, non-veteran employees, and their loved ones since 1942.
+Camp Lejeune military base has hosted millions of veterans, non-veteran employees, and their loved ones since 1942.
 Eleven years after opening, the camp’s water supply became contaminated with various toxic chemicals.

 For a free legal consultation with a camp lejeune lawyer serving Nationwide, call (725) 900-9000

 Unfortunately, the fact that you have an illness alone does not merit compensation.
 You must prove different things based on your role at the base.
 For instance, to get benefits as a veteran, you must show: